shaisachs/the-check/README.md

 ***

 I walked through the door without really thinking about the fact that my sister was on the other side of it.
 It didn't seem like anything special: some tables, some customers, menus and dishes here and there.
-A diner like any other.
+It was a diner like any other.
 I had been promised something else, by inscrutable text message as always.
 What did I think I'd find here, after all, a life-changing way of delivering toast and pastries?
-How many ways are there of delivering carbs to customers?
-It was a question I didn't have much time to consider, in any case; in a minute I was swept up.
+How many ways are there of bringing carbs to customers?
+My thoughts were cut off by the ringing of the bell above the door as it swung shut.

+I took another look around.
+My sister was nowhere to be seen; perhaps she was in the back.
+No matter, it gave me some time to gather myself.
+I took a seat at the counter on a swiveling bar stool and set my things down on the floor.
+The waitress was, thank goodness, a stranger who didn't recognize me.
+She gave me a disinterested "what'll it be?" as though I were any other face in a crowd.
+I'd just wrapped up a long drive; her sullen invitation and perfunctory manners were all wonderfully inviting.
+I ordered a slice of pie.

+I was midway through my first bite when I heard a burst of applause from a far corner.
+A small crowd of people erupted in some kind of cheer.
+Glancing over, I could see cell phones being brandished from numerous angles and a stranger at a neighboring booth pressed into service of taking some group photos.

+"Another proposal."
+The waitress had caught me staring, and I swiveled around to hear what she was saying.
+"Third one this morning.
+PLace is a honest-to-goodness zoo."
+She poured me a mug of coffee I hadn't requested, and I was instantly grateful.
+I took a swig.

+Just then, the curtain leading to the back office swung open, and my sister strode through it.
+So much for slinking through the diner unnoticed.

+Augusta rushed around to the other side of the counter, wrapping me in a bear hug before I had a chance to get up.
+"Sis!
+So glad you could get here!
+Did you catch that last proposal?
+Isn't this place great?"

+My sister was something else.
+A little aloof and obscure by text message or in letters, her manners pierced right through that facade in person.
+It was more than a little disarming.

+My cousin Frankie - more grounded and plain-spoken, but also a good deal sadder than I remembered her - followed in Augusta's wake.
+She greeted me with a quick peck on the cheek, then huffed over to the table with the newly-engaged couple to offer her congratulations.

+While Frankie was occupied, Augusta nicked off my puzzled look with a breathless bit of update.
+Frankie's database of receipts, and a little bit of clever programming on Augusta's part, had helped to personalize the diner.
+Each table was equipped with a special machine that could suggest highly customized dishes that would guarantee a long and happy life to each and every customer.
+News had spread quickly, and the diner proved an instant hit with couples who wanted to start an engagement off on the right foot.